Non-asymptotic convergence rates for mean-field games: weak formulation and McKean-Vlasov BSDEs: Stochastic games in weak formulation: setting and main results

 Let us at this point give two examples to which our mean-field limit result applies.
 The first example comes from the classical problem of optimal execution in financial models with price impact.
 The second example showcases a game in which the non-Markovian structure considered in this work applies.

 \paragraph{A non-Markovian price impact model} This first example is treated for instance by \citeauthor{carmona2015probabilistic} \cite{carmona2015probabilistic} to which we refer for details.
 Let us assume for simplicity that $d=m=1$ and that $A \subseteq \R$ is a closed bounded subset.
-In this game, $\np$ traders invest on the same stock whose price $S$ is subject to (instantaneous) price impact.
-The inventory of trader $i\in\{1,\dots,N\}$ is given by
+In this game, $\np$ traders invest on the same stock whose price $S$ is subject to (instantaneous) price impact. {Let us assume that inventory of trader $i\in\{1,\dots,N\}$ is given by

-where $\sigma>0$, $\alpha^i$ is an $\F^\np$-predictable measurable process taking values in a subset $A$ of $\R$.
+where $K_b>0$,} $\sigma>0$, $\alpha^i$ is an $\F^\np$-predictable measurable process taking values in a subset $A$ of $\R$.
 Assume that the investors are risk-neutral, face transaction cost $c:\R\longrightarrow \R$ and a terminal liquidation constraint $g$.
 Then the $i$-th trader's control problem given that other traders played the controls $(\alpha^{-i})\in\Ac^{N-1}$ is

 for two real-valued function $\gamma$ and $k$.
 In this cost function, the first term in the time integral represents the price impact induced by the trading strategies of all the agents, the second term is a trading cost incurred to player $i$, while the third term represents a penalty for holding a large inventory.
 The cost function of the associated mean-field game is given by